 As more people spend time online, many Canadians turned to social media not just for entertainment but also for commerce.
-In fact, surveys showed that 94% of adults are on at least one social media platform, and 47% have shopped via these mediums.
+In fact, surveys showed that 94% of adults are on at least one social media platform, and 47% have shopped via these mediums which is why social selling is so important.

 Considering social media’s continued progress, its unique advantages for sellers shouldn’t be overlooked.
 Even seasoned eCommerce business owners may find that social selling is the next step in their growth.